Examples

 Visit our <a href="{{ spaces['my-bank'].types['privacy'].entry.url }}">Privacy Policy</a>.

-# Display total number of Entries
+# Display Total Number of Entries

 {% assign entries = spaces['my-bank'].types['products'].entries %}